Arabella Burton Buckley (1840–1929)

 Sir.
 Charles Lyell (1797–1875) was a Scottish geologist who wrote a revolutionary text challenging the accepted theories of the time.
 The book, simply named Principles of Geology, did for earth science what Darwin did for biology.
 In his book, Lyell painstakingly presented evidence supporting a new theory he termed uniformitarianism.
 Lyell’s theory went against the then widely believed process of catastrophism.
 Catastrophists thought that the earth’s present geology resulted from sudden, repeated, and violent events.
 Geologists supporting catastrophism believed the earth’s creation was through a process now finished, and the world’s future would be one of stability with minor geological changes rarely occurring.
 Lyell’s uniformitarianism predicted the earth’s future to be still geologically active.
 Uniformitarianism described how our planet formed slowly and yet was changing.
 Violent geological events, even cataclysms, continued to be a possibility.
 In his book, Lyell’s presented geological evidence supporting the slow creation of mountains, plains, and oceans.
 His theory and methodology dovetailed perfectly with Charles Darwin’s (1809–1882) work on the evolution of plants and animals put forth in the Origin of the Species.

-Arabella Buckley, being the secretary handling Charles Lyell’s writing and correspondence, was upfront on the battle lines between biblical creationism and the new scientific theories of evolution.
+Arabella Buckley, (later Arabella Fisher) being the secretary handling Charles Lyell’s writing and correspondence, was upfront on the battle lines between biblical creationism and the new scientific theories of evolution.
 Lyell and Darwin were friends and frequently communicated about how they were defending their theories against the voices of prominent catastrophists in geology and religious creationists in biology.
 Following Lyell’s death, Arianna Buckley and Charles Darwin continued to communicate.
 The letters they exchanged discussed what losing their mutual friend and associate meant to them.
 Arabella Buckley had been privy to the most vitriolic and current arguments in biology, geology, and physics during her time.
 Nevertheless, she remained staid in the Christianity of her upbringing.
+It had been reported that Charles Lyell had become dependent on Buckley’s assistance that he had to vacation from his work whenever his secretary needed to travel.
+Try as he may, a suitable substitute could not be found.

 Arabella Buckley never attended a university, through her work as Lyell’s secretary, she garnered an excellent education.
 Unfortunately, not many professions were open to educated Victorian women.
 To continue her career following Lyell’s passing, Buckley turned to authorship.
 Her first engagement was to copyedit Mary Summerville’s first book, Connection of the Physical Sciences.